Frequently Asked Questions

 A game jam is an event about developing games in a limited amount of time and usually with restrictions.

-You can submit your game entry to the gm(48) as well as any other game jam, including Ludum Dare, as long as your game entry adheres to the gm(48) rules.
+You can submit your game entry to the Ludum Dare as well as any other game jam, as long as your game entry adheres to the gm(48) rules.
 This includes only starting production after the gm(48) starts.

-We realise that it can be difficult to keep their ratings unbiased, but please do your best to ensure that your entries are judged fairly.
+We realise that it can be difficult to keep ratings from friends and family unbiased, but please do your best to ensure that your games are judged fairly by them.

 We take the issue of rating manipulation serious, and we have systems in place to prevent it.
 We will take the necessary actions to prevent the competition from being unfair.